Plans (album): Background

 Death Cab for Cutie emerged in the early aughts out of the Pacific Northwest independent music scene, spearheaded by singer-songwriter Ben Gibbard.
-The group first formed in Bellingham, Washington, a small college town by the U.S.-Canada border.
+The group first formed in Bellingham, Washington, a small college town by the Canada–United States border.
 Gibbard recruited bassist Nick Harmer and guitarist/producer Chris Walla to record the band's early demos, and shuffled through drummers before adding Jason McGerr on the kit in 2003.
 The group's first albums were issued through local boutique label Barsuk Records, with increasing listenership and industry attention.
 Their overseas distribution was complex, with at least seven indie imprints handling their albums in different countries.
 By the time the group issued their fourth LP, Transatlanticism (2003), the band found themselves fielding offers from the major labels.
 Their burgeoning success, coupled with Gibbard's similarly successful side project the Postal Service, led the band to ink a lucrative long-term contract with Atlantic Records in November 2004.

 The move suggested a shift in the perception of "indie" bands in the mainstream, and triggered accusations of inauthenticity.
 The move polarized fans, who took to message boards to worry that creative control would be diminished with the corporate expectations of a major.
 The band, with its softer, sometimes piano-led sound, was frequently compared to Coldplay, one of the biggest alternative rock groups globally at that time.
 A&R executives had hoped the band would function as America's answer to Coldplay.
 The band were aware of these claims; though they outwardly suggested in interviews nothing would change, Gibbard later admitted "the reality was, there was a ton of pressure."
 Harmer agreed: "It really didn't change the way we worked creatively, but there certainly was enough psychological pressure that was kind of soaking in and seeping in, and I think we were carrying a lot of that stuff around with us, whether we knew it then or not."